spencertipping/phi/dev/timelines.md

 self-referential functions, which use `mut`s internally.
 (You could theoretically _construct_ a non-functional self-referential expression, but the evaluator wouldn't be required to terminate.)

+### Eager values and the optree
+I think every binding can be done with a `mut`.
+This carries forward into the backend interpreter: we need a pair of ops to both create a mut (with a given value) and then to access that mut.
+The parse state would map between the op and the actual value, which means the parse state is responsible for managing GC for these objects.

+This, in turn, means we need to be able to trace the set of references in the current state's continuation.
+This isn't the same thing as lifecycle analysis against the nodes we're evaluating.

+...which gets us back to the question of CPS conversion.
+In some sense having parsers evaluate things is already a form of CPS-conversion, but I'm not sure how it compares to a more formal transformation.